If you’ve been wondering if you can feed your dog raw food, the answer is yes! Here are some of the benefits of feeding raw food to dogs.

 Here’s what a typical raw diet includes:

-- Raw eggs, which contain vitamins and omega 3, are a complete source of amino acids and rich in fatty acids, iron, vitamin A, and other nutrients and minerals
+- Raw eggs, which contain vitamins and omega 3, are a source of amino acids and rich in fatty acids, iron, vitamin A, and other nutrients and minerals

 - Fruit and vegetables for vitamins and fibre